zsh-users/zsh-autosuggestions/README.md

 - `ZSH_AUTOSUGGEST_PARTIAL_ACCEPT_WIDGETS`: Widgets in this array will partially accept the suggestion when invoked.
 - `ZSH_AUTOSUGGEST_IGNORE_WIDGETS`: Widgets in this array will not trigger any custom behavior.

-Widgets not in any of these lists will update the suggestion when invoked.
+Widgets that modify the buffer and are not found in any of these arrays will fetch a new suggestion after they are invoked.

 **Note:** A widget shouldn't belong to more than one of the above arrays.